 “For me, the most positive support came from our Admiral Nurse, Katie Dixon, who has become an absolute lifeline.”
 These fantastic words were spoken by the wife and carer of a dementia service user.
 Katie supports people with dementia, providing a level of care and compassion that goes above and beyond.

-People talk of the energy and kind-heartedness that Katie demonstrates, always making sure that the needs of her patients are at the centre of the care she provides.
+People talk about the energy and kind-heartedness that Katie demonstrates, always making sure that the needs of her patients are at the centre of the care she provides.
 As an Admiral Nurse Katie provides clinical, practical and emotional support to her service users, and ensures that carers and family members are treated with empathy and respect.

-“Speedy Stephen” is the nickname that Stephen has in communications because of his attitude, efficiency and the way he is able to meet tight deadlines despite an ever increasing workload.
+“Speedy Stephen” is the nickname that Stephen has in communications because of his attitude, efficiency and the way he is able to meet tight deadlines despite an ever-increasing workload.
 Stephen joined the team in August 2016 and very quickly became an indispensable asset to the Trust’s graphic design team.

 Stephen joined at a time of change and of significant design staffing reduction.
-He was able to bring a unique approach to our design, bringing in new skills and experience and making design more responsive and forward looking.
+He was able to bring a unique approach to our design, bringing in new skills and experience and making design more responsive and forward-looking.
 Without Stephen’s skills, attitude and approach the graphic design function would be much less successful.